burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 can bind everything.

-The term that has been used to describe that (by Skott Meyers) has obtained the name *universal reference*.
+The term used to describe that (by Skott Meyers) has obtained the name *universal reference*.
 Even though it's not official.

 # Variants of Casting